33 Ways to Make Managing Stress Much Easier

 Look out the window and find something natural that captures your imagination, advises Dr. Sobel.
 Notice the clouds rolling by or the wind in the trees.
 Who knew spacing out could be so beneficial to managing stress?

 By now most of us know about the calming properties of chamomile tea.
-But a steaming cup of catnip, passionflower, skullcap or kava kava also work, according to Dr. Duke.
+But a steaming cup of catnip, passionflower, skullcap or kava kava also work, according to Duke.
 Whether you use tea bags or loose tea (one teaspoon of tea per cup of boiling water), steep for about 10 minutes to get the full benefits of the herbs.
-Make sure you know these 9 foods that can calm anxiety.
+Make sure you know these 11 foods to reduce stress.

 Take a walk